pnuehrenberg/vassi/docs/source/1_installation.rst

 Installation
 ============

-The vassi package requires Python 3.12 or higher.
+The *vassi* package requires Python 3.12 or higher.
 It will install all dependencies automatically.
 To avoid conflicts with other packages, we recommend to install the package in a virtual environment.

-We recommend setting up a virtual environment via conda, for example obtained via a `miniforge <https://github.com/conda-forge/miniforge>`_ installation:
+This can be achieved with conda (or your favorite package manager).
+A minimal version of conda can be obtained from `miniforge <https://github.com/conda-forge/miniforge>`_.
+Then, create a virtual environment:

 .. code-block:: bash